-If you are in the market for a sit-on-top kayak (also known as SOT), you have probably noticed that there are holes inside.
+You probably noticed holes inside if you are in the market for a sit-on-top kayak (SOT).
 The holes may seem insignificant, but they are designed with a purpose.
 Scupper plugs are used to seal these holes.
-It’s a great debate for many paddlers whether a scupper plug is necessary or not.
+It’s a great debate for many paddlers whether a scupper plug is necessary.

-Scupper plugs help to keep water from entering your kayak.
-With a sit-inside kayak, when water gets in, you have to manually bail the water out.
-With a sit on top kayak, scupper holes allow for self-bailing (a way to get water out) so you don’t have to do it manually.
+Kayak scupper plugs help to keep water from entering your kayak.
+With a sit-inside kayak, you have to bail the water out manually when water gets in.
+With a sit-on-top kayak, scupper holes allow for self-bailing (a way to get water out), so you don’t have to do it manually.

-Read on for more information on what scupper plugs are and why you may need them.
+Read on for more information on what scupper plugs (also known as “kayak bungs” or “kayak plugs“) are and why you may need them.

-Kayak designs have changed over the years and there are many different types (read more).
+Kayak designs have changed over the years and there are many different types.
 First was the more traditional kayak or sit-in kayak.
 This model allows paddlers to sit inside the hull while their legs are under the deck.

 Sit-in kayaks have skirts that can cover the cockpit opening to prevent water from splashing inside.
 This is good for use in cold water.

 Sit-in kayaks are easy to maneuver.
 But when water pools inside, it adds weight to the kayak.
 Thus, it makes it heavier and harder to paddle through the water.